Depth-2 Neural Networks Under a Data-Poisoning Attack

-Thus it still remains an open challenge to demonstrate an example of provably robust training when {\bf (a)} the neural network is realistically large/finite, {\bf (b)} the algorithm has the common structure of being iterative and stochastic in nature and {\bf (c)} the training data is being adversarially attacked.
-In this work we take a few steps towards this goal by working in a framework inspired by the \textit{causative attack model} \cite{steinhardt2017certified,barreno2010security}.
-The learning task in this attack model is framed as a game between a \textit{defender} who seeks to learn and an \textit{attacker} who aims to prevent this.
-In a typical scenario the defender draws a finite number of samples from the true distribution (say $S_c$) and for some $\epsilon \in (0,1)$ the attacker mixes into the training data a set $S_p$ of (maybe adaptively) corrupted training samples such that $\vert S_p\vert = \epsilon \vert S_c\vert$.
+In this work, we take a few steps towards this goal by developing a framework inspired by the causative attack model~\citep{steinhardt2017certified,barreno2010security}.\footnote{The learning task in the causative attack model is framed as a game between a defender who seeks to learn and an attacker who aims to prevent this.
+In a typical scenario, the defender draws a finite number of samples from the true distribution (say $S_c$) and for some $\epsilon \in (0,1)$ the attacker mixes into the training data a set $S_p$ of (maybe adaptively) corrupted training samples such that $\vert S_p\vert = \epsilon \vert S_c\vert$.